eeeeeean/calagator/README.md

 Save node, show node, search by node
 Other searches, actions, information (events)
 ''  openhouse, show '' ''
-Global map to show today's events, confirm that's what it's doing Dropdown to switch region, with 'region missing?' placeholder About page, how to get involved
+DONE Global map to show today's events, confirm that's what it's doing DONE Dropdown to switch region, with 'region missing?' placeholder About page, how to get involved
 Get domain grokus.xyz